 What are the needs?

-Storms, floods and landslides often create humanitarian needs such as food assistance, temporary shelter, clean water and sanitation, primary healthcare and basic household items and livelihood support.
+Storms, floods and landslides often leave the population in need of food assistance, temporary shelter, clean water and sanitation, primary health care and basic household items and livelihood support.
 Outbreaks of tropical diseases such as dengue and malaria put an additional strain on local health services, and preventive action is required at community level.

 How are we helping?